The number one album today in 1961 was Elvis Presley’s “Blue Hawaii” …

 The number one British single today in 1993 was later voted the most irritating number one Christmas single in a poll:

-Continuing our theme of Music Concert Mayhem: Today in 1998, a bottle thrown from the crowd hit Black Crowes singer Chris Robinson at their concert in Tucson, Ariz.
+Today in 1998, a bottle thrown from the crowd hit Black Crowes singer Chris Robinson at their concert in Tucson, Ariz.
 While trying to eject a man from the crowd, a security guard was stabbed.

 Today in 2001, actor David Soul won a lawsuit against London theater critic Matthew Wright.
 Wright had written a review critical of Soul’s performance at, he said, a performance on a Monday.
 The play wasn’t performed on Mondays, which meant Wright had criticized Soul’s performance without actually seeing it.